bsramming/git-training-demo/content/commands/commit.md

 This command is usually ran after executing the `add` command which stages your changes.
 However, with the right options you can actually combine the add and commit commands together.
 See below.

+You can execute the commit command multiple times to create more than one commit on your local branch.

 Note: this command does not impact the remote repository, only your local copy.
 See the push command for uploading changes to the remote branch.

 # Options